25 Top Coffee-Producing Countries in 2024

 Production of robusta is scattered around the lower half of the country.[3 (pdf)]

-Interestingly, the arabusta variety, a hybrid of arabica and robusta, is produced in the west of the country owing to the higher altitudes found there.[4]
-Data on arabusta production is not included in this article.
+Interestingly, farmers produce the arabusta variety, a hybrid of arabica and robusta, in the west of the country due to the higher altitudes found there.4] This article does not include data on arabusta production.

 Notable coffee-producing regions: Abengourou, Abboisso, Divo, and Western Highlands (arabusta).